 The distribution system, consisting of underground water lines, valves, and fire hydrants, continues to grow as new homes and businesses locate in Scappoose.
-We have 2,350 water meters currently and expect to add about 12 more this year.
+We have 2,429 water meters currently and expect to add about 60 more this year.
 To speed the meter reading process, we are installing radio read meters in all new installations and retrofitting old meters over a period of time.
-Along with meter replacement, other work planned for the water system includes cleaning of the South Fork Dam, leak detection in the distribution system, and electrode replacement on the chlorine generation system.
+Along with meter replacement, other work planned for the water system includes valve replacement, valve maintenance, water blow off replacement, upgrades to water service lines and establishing a water leak detection plan.